 The win/loss review is only as good as the data and feedback gathered, however.
 You need to get the best information possible.
 Then you need to interpret both quantitative and qualitative data in a systematic way.

-It’s easy to get stuck using the wrong approach.
-Here’s how to conduct a win/loss analysis that results in useful recommendations.
+It’s easy to get stuck using the wrong approach for a win/loss analysis.
+Here’s how to conduct an analysis that results in useful recommendations.

 The Analysis: Quantitative and Qualitative Dos and Don’ts